+Page 10

 NEW BUSINESS-Main Street and Company has opened downtown Bogata.
-The business will offer flowers for all occasions, crafts, gifts and balloons.
+The bu flowers for all occasions, crafts, gifts and balloons.
 Owner operators are; (from the left) Denise Tippit, Mary Ann Ward and Donnie Lewis.
 The business will be open from 9-5 Monday through Friday and 9-12 on Saturday.

 Staff Photo Nancy Brown